justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

 console.log(textInput.validity.valid);
 ```

 This getter can be useful for reducing the amount of validation code in your application.
-For example, say we want to create a text input that should be at least 2 characters long, at most 5 characters long and requires a value.
-We can set the `minlength`, `maxlength` and `required` attributes on the component and then check the validity of the input in our application code:
+For example, if you want to create a text input that should be at least 2 characters long, at most 5 characters long, and requires a value, you can set the `minlength`, `maxlength`, and `required` properties on the component.
+You can then check the validity of the input in your application code:

 ```html
 <pie-text-input